sourdough-danish-pastries-recipe

 This post may contain affiliate links.
 See my full disclosure.
 As an Amazon Associate, I earn from qualifying purchases.

 You can make bakery-quality sourdough Danish pastries using sourdough starter and a long ferment instead of commercial yeast.
-They are such a special treat!
-They are flavorful (but not sour), tender, and flaky with a cheese and fruit filling and a beautiful glaze to finish them off.
+No stand mixer required!
+The danishes are flavorful (but not sour), tender, and flaky with a cheese and fruit filling and a beautiful glaze to finish them off.

 homemade sourdough danishes pinterest image